 Romancing the Dark in the City of Light

-Available now from Thomas Dunne Books/St. Martin's Press/Macmillan
+Available from Thomas Dunne Books/St. Martin's Griffin/Macmillan

 Depressed, hard-drinking, eighteen-year-old, American Summer Barnes is flunking out of school in Paris where she's torn between a charismatic guy who encourages her to embrace life, and another – hot, dark, and dangerous – who wants to convince her to choose death.